-- Five borrow pits are proposed as the source of aggregate for construction of wind farm tracks, turbine bases, crane hard-standings, the main construction compound and auxiliary compounds, the substation compounds, and site office.
-The location of the proposed borrow pits is indicated on Figure 4.1 of the EIA Report and further details on the borrow pits are illustrated in Figure 4.12a-e of Volume 3. - 1.1.2 Typically, aggregate extraction from borrow pits involves the following activities: - Installation of perimeter drains to prevent surface water flows entering the excavated area; - Creation of sumps and silt traps to capture subsurface flows and rainwater from the excavated area prior to discharge into the perimeter drains.
+Five borrow pits are proposed as the source of aggregate for construction of wind farm tracks, turbine bases, crane hard-standings, the main construction compound and auxiliary compounds, the substation compounds, and site office.
+The location of the proposed borrow pits is indicated on AI Figure 4.1 and further details on the borrow pits are illustrated in AI Figure 4.12-16.

+1.1.2 Typically, aggregate extraction from borrow pits involves the following main activities:

+- Installation of perimeter drains to prevent surface water flows entering the excavated area; - Creation of sumps and silt traps to capture subsurface flows and rainwater from the excavated area prior to discharge into the perimeter drains.
 These would allow suspended materials in the water to drop out before entering the drainage system; - Upper layer of heather or grass (top 300mm minimum) would be turfed, rolled and located suitably near to the point of removal.
-Turves would be watered and maintained until reinstatement; - Extracted material would be separated and machined/crushed within the borrow pit (or adjacent to it) and separated into stockpiles for use as general fill, structural fill or topping material. - Extraction of the material would involve blasting of rock, the methodology for this would be contained in a Quarry Management Plan if required. - Table 1.1 of the EIA Report (also provided below) provides further information about the proposed borrow pits.
+Turves would be watered and maintained until reinstatement (should that be required); - Extracted material would be separated and machined/crushed within the borrow pit (or adjacent to it) and separated into stockpiles for use as general fill, structural fill or topping material. - 1.1.3 Extraction of the material would involve blasting of rock, the methodology for this would be contained in a Quarry Management Plan if required. - Table 1.1 below provides further information about the proposed borrow pits and AI Figure 4.12-16 provides indicative layouts for the borrow pits.